-During the journey Marta was born; (1872-1960).
-It is believed Franciszek died on board ship 13 Nov 1872.
+During the journey Marta was born; (1872-1960) but It is believed little Franciszek died on board ship on 13 November 1872.
 Listed aboard were—Johann Michalski 36, Johanna 32, Johann 10, Marianna 8, Rosalia 5 & Franz 2.
-They family were sent to Scroggs Creek along with other Poles, where John was employed on heavy intensive labour, clearing and preparing the area ahead for the proposed railway line through the Taieri.
-The family settled on the Taieri and had the remaining family—East Taieri; Annie (1875-1959), James (1877-1911) & Johanna Agnes (1880-1960), Mosgiel; Albert William (1883-1959), & Helena (Nellie) (1886-1951).
+They family were sent to Scroggs Creek along with other Poles where John was employed on heavy intensive labour, clearing and preparing the area ahead for the proposed railway line through the Taieri.
+The family settled on the Taieri where they had the remaining family—East Taieri; Annie (1875-1959), James (1877-1911) & Johanna Agnes (1880-1960), Mosgiel; Albert William (1883-1959), & Helena (Nellie) (1886-1951).
+The children first were educated at the East Taieri School before attending St. Mary’s Catholic School at Mosgiel when it opened in 1892.
 The 82’ Freeholders lists Johann owning land to the value of £140 at Mosgiel Junction.
-Johann, a labourer, was naturalised as a New Zealand citizen 23 Oct 1900 residing at East Taieri.
-He received title for sections 59 & 62 in Mosgiel Junction 19 Oct 1904.
-Here they built a cottage at 45 Clyde Road where they lived for their remaining years.
-Family characteristics that have endured through the years are, blue eyes, fair complexion and a good proportion are still of the broad shouldered & stocky peasant build.
+Johann, a labourer, was naturalised as a New Zealand citizen on 23 October 1900 residing at East Taieri.
+He received title for sections 59 & 62 in Mosgiel Junction on 19 October 1904 where he built a cottage at 45 Clyde Road and lived their remaining years.
 They were hard workers with a quick flare of temper, which dies just as quickly and a love of dancing.
-Although for the pioneers there was no time to indulge in sport, the latter generations have had the stamina to do well in athletics, swimming and tennis.
-Johann died at Mosgiel 1 Dec 1918 aged 82.
-Dorrie Riddle, nee Mehalski, recalls as a young girl having to sit with her grandmother when she was dying and had not long to live.
-She was most indignant, and later told her mother “Grannie kept on talking to God, and never once spoke to me, all the time I was there.
-Didn’t even say, Hello!”
-Johanna died at Mosgiel 16 May 1933 aged 93.
+Although for the pioneers there was no time to indulge in sport, some of the latter generations have had the stamina to do well in athletics, swimming and tennis.
+Johann died at Mosgiel on 1 December 1918 aged 82.
+Dorrie Riddle (nee Mehalski), recalls as a young girl having to sit with her Grandmother (Johanna) when she was dying and had not long to live.
+She later told her mother “Grannie kept on talking to God, and never once spoke to me, all the time I was there.
+Didn’t even say, Hello!“.
+Johanna died at Mosgiel on 16 May 1933 aged 93.
 Both are buried at the Anderson’s Bay Cemetery, Dunedin.

-Johann Valentin Mehalski (Rygel) died at Dunedin 15 Jul 1938 aged 76 and is buried at the Andersons Bay Cemetery.
+John Valentine Mehalski (Rygel) worked as a labourer in both the North & South Islands before returning back to Mosgiel.
+He died at Dunedin on 15 July 1938 aged 76 and is buried at the Andersons Bay Cemetery.